🚨 New Jersey Crisis: #12 State Nationally, 29,458 Identity Theft Reports (2025 YTD)

 Port of NY/NJ Workers and Businesses: Employees and businesses connected to the port face unique fraud patterns.
 Shipping companies encounter fake cargo documentation, fraudulent customs broker schemes, and business email compromise redirecting shipping payments.
 The port's complex multi-state jurisdiction creates confusion about which agencies have enforcement authority, allowing fraud to persist longer.

-College Students: New Jersey's 460,000+ college students at Rutgers, Princeton, Stevens Institute, and other institutions face employment and housing fraud.
+College Students: New Jersey's 460,000+ college students7 at Rutgers, Princeton, Stevens Institute, and other institutions face employment and housing fraud.
 Students pursuing finance careers encounter fake Wall Street internship offers requiring background check fees.
 Princeton and Stevens Institute students face sophisticated phishing targeting .edu email accounts to access university systems and steal additional credentials.

-Healthcare Workers and Patients: Beyond pharmaceutical employees, New Jersey's 400,000+ healthcare workers at hospitals, clinics, and medical practices face data breach exposure.
+Healthcare Workers and Patients: Beyond pharmaceutical employees, New Jersey's 400,000+ healthcare workers6 at hospitals, clinics, and medical practices face data breach exposure.
 Hospital system consolidations and electronic medical record migrations create security gaps.
 Medical identity theft impacts insurance coverage and medical records, with criminals using stolen identities to obtain prescription drugs and file false insurance claims.

-Real Estate Buyers in Competitive Markets: New Jersey's extremely competitive real estate market (median home price $570,000+) creates wire fraud pressure.
+Real Estate Buyers in Competitive Markets: New Jersey's extremely competitive real estate market (median home price $570,000+)9 creates wire fraud pressure.
 Criminals intercept closing communications and redirect down payments to criminal-controlled accounts.
 The urgency created by bidding wars and tight inventory means buyers may skip verification steps to avoid losing offers.

 New Jersey-Specific Legal Protections: New Jersey Identity Theft Prevention Act (N.J.S.A.
 56:11-28 to 56:11-50) provides comprehensive protections.
 Victims can place security freezes on credit reports for free.
 New Jersey's data breach notification law requires timely customer notification.
 Contact the New Jersey Division of Consumer Affairs at (800) 242-5846 or visit njconsumeraffairs.gov for assistance and to file complaints.